mosip/documentation/docs/pre-registration.md

 ## Receiving acknowledgement notifications
 * An acknowledgement is sent via email/SMS
 * The user can print the acknowledgement containing PRID and QR code.
 * This QR code can be scanned at the in-person registration centers.

 ## Download of pre-registration data at registration centers
 * User provides the PRID/QR code at the registration center.
 * The registration form gets pre-filled with the pre-registration data.

+# UI Reference Implementation
+MOSIP provides a **reference** implementation of the Pre-registration UI that may be customized as per country needs.
+The sample implementation is available at [reference implementation repository](https://github.com/mosip/mosip-ref-impl).
+For getting started with the pre-registration, refer to the [Pre-registration user guide](pre-registration-user-guide.md)

 # Services
 Pre-registration module consists of the following services: